 (a) Each of the parties shall effect reasonable security measures in safeguarding any Confidential Information received by it and any materials and information containing it (but such security measures shall in no case be less than those used by the recipient to safeguard its own confidential and proprietary information) to secure the same against theft, tampering, copying and unauthorized access.

-(b) Each recipient will limit access to Confidential Information solely to such of its employees having a need to have such access in connection with the purposes identified in Section l(a).
-Each recipient shall cause its employees having access to any Confidential Information to observe and comply with the terms and conditions of this Agreement relating to the use and disclosure of such Confidential Information.
+(b) Each recipient will limit access to Confidential Information solely to such of its directors, officers, employees, consultants (including its accountants and legal counsel, but not including direct competitors of eFinance), and authorized representatives (collectively, the “Representatives”), as well as any Representatives of an Affiliate (as defined below) of recipient having a need to have such access in connection with the purposes identified in Section l(a).
+Each recipient shall cause its Representatives having access to any Confidential Information to observe and comply with the terms and conditions of this Agreement relating to the use and disclosure of such Confidential Information.
+For the purposes of this Agreement, the term ''Affiliate'' shall mean an entity which is ultimately wholly owned by an entity which (i) owns the recipient, (ii) is owned by the recipient, or (iii) is under common ownership with the recipient.

 (c) Each recipient shall make only so many copies of Confidential Information it receives as are necessary to use such information in an effective manner.
 Any copies so made shall contain the disclosing party's copyright or proprietary rights notice, if contained in the original, and shall in all instances identify such information as such disclosing party' s confidential and proprietary information.

-(d) Each party agrees that it will not disclose to anyone not a party to this Agreement that the exchange of information described in this Agreement is taking place, or that it is being exchanged for any purpose described in Section l(a) above, and all such information is deemed Confidential Information for purposes of this Agreement.
-Notwithstanding the foregoing, each recipient may disclose Confidential Information to any counsel to such recipient and to employees of any affiliate of such recipient subject always to the terms of this Agreement,and the parties hereto expressly consent to such disclosure.
-For the purposes of this Agreement, the term ''affiliate'' shall mean an entity which is ultimately wholly owned by an entity which (i) owns the recipient, (ii) is owned by the recipient, or (iii) is under common ownership with the recipient.
+(d) Subject to Section 2(b) above, each party agrees that it will not disclose to anyone not a party to this Agreement that the exchange of information described in this Agreement is taking place, or that it is being exchanged for any purpose described in Section l(a) above, and all such information is deemed Confidential Information for purposes of this Agreement.

 (e) Notwithstanding the foregoing, it is understood and agreed that no right to use and no license under any trademark, patent, copyright, mask work or any other property right, whether intellectual or otherwise, is either granted expressly or by implication under this section.